Maha: Man, daughter killed in Palghar landslide; two kin injured | Law-Order

 The district, located about 100 km from the state capital Mumbai, has been witnessing very heavy rains since Tuesday night which caused water-logging in many low-lying areas.

-Earlier in the day, the NDRF team had to walk a distance of about a kilometer in heavy rains from the main road to reach the spot of the landslide, as there is no motorable road to reach the crash site.
+Earlier in the day, the NDRF team had to walk the distance of about a kilometre in heavy rains from the main road to reach the spot of the landslide, as there is no motorable road to reach the crash site.

 A jawan of the 20-member NRDF team said they located a body buried in debris with the help of a dog squad and retrieved it after the debris were removed by a JCB machine.